-Devoting yourself to recovery from sexual abuse is a rare and precious thing to do.
-Since the beginning of civilization, sexual abuse most often has led to revictimization rather than recovery.
+Devoting yourself to recovery from sexual trauma is a relatively rare thing to do.
+Since the beginning of civilization, sexual abuse has more often led to revictimization than recovery.
 Victims have been abandoned, expected to marry their perpetrators, forced into sex work, gang raped, and even stoned to death.
-In some parts of the world, these are still common reactions to sexual abuse, especially rape.
-Furthermore, those sexually abused during childhood or adolescence are up to five times more likely to be sexually abused in adulthood than women without early life histories of sexual abuse.
+In some parts of the world, these are still reactions to sexual trauma, especially to rape.
+Furthermore, those sexually traumatized during childhood or adolescence are up to five times more likely to be sexually abused in adulthood than women without early life histories of sexual trauma.

-When I sought psychotherapy because I was overwhelmed by flashbacks of early life sexual abuse, I was sure I was going crazy.
+Nearly two decades ago, when I sought psychotherapy because I was overwhelmed by flashbacks of early life sexual abuse, I was sure I was going crazy.
 Until then, I thought flashbacks only happened to war veterans.
-Although I did know women were regularly threatened following sexual abuse, or devalued once their histories became known, including blamed for what happened.
+However, I did know women were regularly threatened with further victimization following sexual trauma, or devalued once their histories became public, including being blamed for what happened.
 This was common knowledge, even if it wasn’t often spoken about.

 Shivering from cold and rain, I entered the shop and made it as far as the counter.
 But when the salesman kindly asked if he might help me, my eyes welled with tears and I quickly turned and left.
 I could not fill the expected space of customer.
 I could not say, “Yes, please,” or voice what I needed.
 Too much of the personal in me overflowed the container of everyday life.

 I thanked her and she just shrugged, as if what she had done was no big deal.
-But it was a big deal for me.
-I had felt safe.
-And to my surprise, much like a poor electrical connection, static replaced the movie in my mind, which soon resumed, but at least for a brief moment I had been my old self again.
+But for me, it felt life changing.
+For a brief moment I had felt safe.
+And to my surprise, much like a poor electrical connection, static replaced the movie in my mind, which soon resumed, but at least for a few seconds I had been my old self again.

-Debilitation caused by sexual abuse has also been silenced, most often hidden in the symptoms of disease.
-Of all forms of adversity a girl or young women can experience, sexual abuse may have the greatest psychological and social impact.
-Compared to other forms of adverse experiences, those of us sexually violated in early life are at greater risk for substance use and abuse, which increases the likelihood of cardiovascular disease, cancer, chronic lung disease, and liver disease.
-We are more likely to suffer from depression and anxiety, engage in suicidal behaviors, and exhibit symptoms of post-traumatic stress disorder.
-We are also more likely to have histories of high-risk sexual behaviors and contract sexually transmitted diseases.
+Of all forms of adversity a girl or young women can experience, sexual trauma may have the greatest psychological and social impact.
+Compared to other forms of adverse experiences, those of us sexually violated (especially in early life) are at greater risk for substance abuse, which increases the likelihood of cardiovascular disease, cancer, chronic lung disease, and liver disease.
+We are more likely to suffer from depression and anxiety, engage in suicidal behaviors, and exhibit symptoms of posttraumatic stress disorder.
+We are also more likely to have histories of high-risk sexual behaviors and to contract sexually transmitted diseases.

-Despite the known threats to physical and psychological well being sexual abuse causes, recovery from sexual abuse is not well understood.
-According to some professionals, full recovery from sexual abuse is still highly unlikely.
+Despite the known threats to physical and psychological well-being caused by sexual abuse, recovery is not well understood.
+According to some professionals, full recovery from sexual trauma is still highly unlikely.
 Psychotherapist Susan Clancy wrote in 2016 in the Psychotherapy Networker:

 “The problem is that today, after more than twenty-five years, predictions based on the trauma model have not proved accurate.
 There appears to be no direct, linear relationship between the severity of the abuse and the psychosocial difficulties victims experience in adulthood.
 Worst of all, we have developed no clearly effective treatments for sexual abuse victims.
 They continue to suffer from psychological and social problems in the aftermath of their abuse, and mental health professionals still have not reached a consensus as to exactly why or what precisely to do to help them recover.”

-I decided to write a book and put together this website to help other women reach full recovery, including women who feel their sexual abuse histories remain unresolved despite substantial effort towards recovery.
+I decided to put together this website to help other women reach full recovery, including women who feel their sexual trauma remains unresolved despite substantial effort towards recovery.
 I also hope to help women go further in their recoveries than I have.
-Just as #Metoo has unexpectedly shown we can change the way society responds to sexual abuse, I believe we have yet to imagine the extent to which women can recover from sexual abuse.
+Just as #Metoo has unexpectedly shown we can change the way society responds to sexual trauma, I believe we have yet to imagine the extent to which women can recover from sexual abuse.

 The journey of recovery is personal even as it is universal.
-We need support and guidance along the way, but ultimately, we have to determine what works best for ourselves.
+We need support and guidance along the way, but ultimately we have to determine what works best for ourselves.
 We have to confront our unique humanity if we are to be fully alive — and to be fully alive, we must recover.
-Throughout 2018, each week I will share some of what I have learned as I recovered from sexual abuse.
-Hopefully, I can help you avoid some of the pitfalls I encountered, as well as inspire you to soar beyond any limitations you currently hold for yourself.
+Hopefully, this website can help you avoid some of the pitfalls I encountered, as well as inspire you to soar beyond any limitations you currently hold for yourself.
 Nevertheless, I understand you must also find your own way.

-My knowledge draws from trauma-focused psychotherapy, depth psychology, neuroscience, sociology, my own recovery, and time I spent supporting women in their recoveries.
-In the first couple of months, I will focus mostly on the trauma model, since it is probably the safest and most effective way to avoid moments like what happened to me at the camera shop, including having difficulty acting on goals.
-The problem of revictimization, which requires a more depth psychological lens, I will discuss later in the year, along with many other topics.
+My knowledge about recovery draws from trauma-focused psychotherapy, depth psychology, neuroscience, sociology, history, my own recovery, and time I spent supporting women in their recoveries.
+In the first posts of this project, I focus mostly on the trauma model, since it is probably the safest and most effective way to avoid moments like what happened to me at the camera shop, including having difficulty acting on goals, or at Target and being unable to sufficiently protect oneself.

-For this first week of “A Year of Recovery,” as I like to call this project, I ask you to ponder the possibility of making recovery a new year’s resolution of sorts, something you commit to weekly (if not daily).
-It might help to set aside a journal or notebook just for recovery from sexual abuse, if this sounds inviting and safe.
+To get the most out of Ambivalent Goddesses, I ask you to ponder the possibility of making recovery a bit like a new year’s resolution to change your habits, no matter what time of the year you begin your recovery — something you commit to weekly, if not daily.
+It might help to set aside a journal or notebook just for recovery from sexual trauma, if this sounds inviting and safe.
 Old-fashioned pen/pencil and paper works, as does an online journal or text document.
-You can fill this journal with words, images (drawings, paintings, magazines/web images) or both as you engage with prompts shared throughout the year, as well as pursue your unique self-explorations.
+You can fill this journal with words, images (such as drawings, paintings, magazines/web images) or both as you engage with prompts shared throughout the project, as well as pursue your unique self-explorations.
 You could even use paper you later rip to shreds if that feels safest; whatever works for you.
 The main point is to commit to working on your recovery regularly, making time and space for your growth.
 Trust that the basis of recovery is making simple and consistent steps towards change.